hldb/welo/README.md

 # odb
 > o stands for opal. name is temporary 🚧

-peer-to-peer database using merkle-crdts. based on orbitdb.
+peer-to-peer database using merkle-crdts. inspired by orbitdb.